sjoerdvanBommel/threeveloper/README.md

 # Threeveloper

-## 1. Introduction
+## 2. Setting up Prettier & ESLint

 ![Portfolio](./portfolio.png)

 Hey everyone! 👋

-This branch contains the result code from the [introduction video](https://www.youtube.com/watch?v=xXnRi0_b-zg) about converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.
+This branch contains the code of [video #2](https://www.youtube.com/watch?v=-VOjhWcP3W0) of this course where we are converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.

 You can use this project as a reference if you get stuck somewhere or if you want to check which exact dependency versions are being used in the videos.

 Bruno Simon's portfolio might be updated over time as well, so feel free to download the version downloaded in the video by copying the `src/folio` folder.
+Please note that the files inside of that folder might be edited slightly in the videos to keep things working.
+The unedited version can be found [here](https://github.com/sjoerdvanBommel/threeveloper/tree/011-bruno-simon-portfolio-introduction/src/folio).

 If you're not familiar with three.js yet, definitely check out [my other videos](https://www.youtube.com/channel/UC74yl2lsr6zF9RENwXrEkpw/) and Bruno Simon's [three.js journey](https://threejs-journey.com/) course.